-International and/or national and/or regional projects in which the research team is currently involved or has accessed through competitive calls, activated within the last 5 years, or set to start within 1 year for the Response to Immunotherapy in Solid Tumors
+International and/or national and/or regional projects in which the research team is currently involved or has accessed through competitive calls, activated within the last 5 years, or set to start within 1 year

 Call RF2021 (BANDO RICERCA FINALIZZATA 2021) Project code: GR-2021-12374064 - Artificial Intelligence algorithm for the screening of abnormal fetal brain findings at first trimester ultrasound scan.
 PI Alessandra Familiari (Gemelli Hospital Rome); DALL'ASTA ANDREA (Contributors.
 N. 1 University of Parma).